 South Carolina Traffic Ticket Lawyers, Defending Your Traffic Violation

-When making your decision about how to best handle your traffic ticket, you need to make sure that you understand the consequences of your conviction and prepare a proper defense.
 In South Carolina, paying a traffic ticket is considered pleading guilty to the offense.
 If you fail to appear in court for a simple traffic ticket, you can be tried in your absence and found guilty.
-Therefore, traffic violations and traffic citations should not be taken lightly, as drivers may face license suspension, increased insurance premiums, and other penalties.
-You should consider hiring an experienced South Carolina traffic ticket lawyer, as a knowledgeable lawyer can help drivers understand their options, protect their rights, and manage the implications of receiving traffic citations.
+The court date is listed on your ticket, and missing your court date can result in a conviction even if you are not present.
+You should consider hiring an experienced South Carolina attorney and traffic ticket lawyer, as a knowledgeable lawyer can help drivers understand their options, protect their rights, and manage the implications of receiving traffic citations.

 Traffic Violations and Consequences in South Carolina